Do you love chocolate strawberries ? So do I !

-By lightly cover I mean you could use plastic wrap, or even aluminium foil to cover the strawberries, but still give them some air to breathe.
+By lightly cover, I mean you could use plastic wrap or even aluminum foil to cover the strawberries, but still give them some air to breathe.
 Don’t wrap them tightly, but make sure no stray hairs or dust will get on them.

-Two to three days is optimal for the fridge.
+Two to three days is optimal for storing chocolate-covered strawberries in the fridge.

 This is the method that seems to work the best, since it really preserves the freshness of the strawberries.